Hi all, here’s wishing you a very Happy Chinese New Year! Wellness and prosperity always. 💕

 1. Heat a skillet/pan on medium low heat.

-2. Place leftover or fresh grated coconut on the skillet.
+2. Place leftover or freshly grated coconut on the skillet.
 If using frozen leftover or frozen fresh coconut, you can put straight into the skillet.
 No waiting.

 See the large chunk and smaller ones?
 Yup, they’re frozen.
 As the coconut thaws, the chunks will separate out.